gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 - A user can tap on each notification item
    - each notification item has a destination
       - can be gtio:// link or http:// link
-- A user can sometimes tap on a button in the notification
-   - each notification item can conditionally include an action button with customizable text and action
-      - action can either:
-         - direct the user to a url
-            - button tap activates on state during transition
-         - send an api request
-            - button tap activates on state of button persistently
 - The app will only highlight the number of notifications that the user has not seen
    - app will keep track of notificiation ids
       - ids that have been seen will get a read state